Employment assignments

 • Foreign nationals married to Vietnamese citizens and residing in Vietnam

-• Foreign nationals entering Vietnam to work as managers, executives, directors, experts or technicians for a period of less than 30 days, provided that the number of entries does not exceed three per year
+• Foreign nationals entering Vietnam to work as managers, executives, directors, experts or technicians for a period of less than 90 days per calendar year, with no limit on the number of entries

 • Foreign nationals entering Vietnam for a period of less than three months to offer services